Field Fluctuations in a One-Dimensional Cavity with a Mobile Wall

-Figures \ref{Fig:1} and \ref{Fig:2} show the photon spectrum inside the cavity.
-Figure \ref{Fig:1} plots the photon number as a function of the frequency for different values of the oscillator's frequency $\wo$, with a cavity length $L_0 = 10 \mu \text{m}$ and cut-off frequency $\wc = 10^{16} \, s^{-1}$.
-Values of the photon number depends on the mirror's mass: a typical value for a commercial MEMS (micro-electromechanical system) is $10^{-11}$ Kg \cite{GZGLC13}, and much smaller masses in the range $10^{-15}-10^{-17}$ Kg can be obtained nowadays \cite{SR05,MG09,NBG11}.
-Figure \ref{Fig:2} shows the photon spectrum for different values of the cut-off frequency and for $\wo = 10^5 \, s^{-1}$.
+Figure \ref{Fig:1} shows the photon number inside the cavity as a function of frequency for two different values of the cutoff frequency.
+The values of the photon number depend on the mirror's mass $M$ as $1/M$.
+A typical mass of a commercial MEMS is $M=10^{-11}$ kg \cite{GZGLC13}, but much smaller masses in the range $10^{-15}-10^{-21}$ kg can be obtained nowadays in appropriate devices \cite{AKM13,SR05,MG09,NBG11}.
+The total number of photons in the cavity is obtained by integration of the curve in Fig. \ref{Fig:2}.
+It is proportional to $1/M$, and spans from $10^{-14}$ for the mass $M=10^{-11} \, \text{kg}$ of a commercial MEMS to $10^{-4}$ for masses of the order of $10^{-21} \, \text{kg}$, that are in reach of modern optomechanical technology \cite{AKM13}.
+Although these photon numbers may appear very small, they are similar to those involved in other observable quantum-electrodynamical effects such as the Lamb shift or atom-wall and atom-atom Casimir-Polder forces.
+Thus, the small average photon number does not imply at all that the position fluctuations of the wall have a negligible effect.

 We now evaluate the field energy density inside the cavity, and investigate how it is affected by the motion of the mirror.
 The importance of considering this quantity is that, in analogy with electromagnetic interactions, it is related to observable quantities such as Casimir-Polder forces on polarizable bodies placed inside the cavity \cite{CPP95,CPPP95}.